 As with most fundamentalist religions, Jehovah’s Witnesses do not believe in sex before marriage.
-This includes all forms of sexual behavior including oral sex, touching another person under their clothes, and the like.
-A person can be strongly counseled and restricted from certain authority and other privileges, or outright disfellowshipped (excommunicated), if they engage in this type of behavior.
+This includes all forms of sexual behavior such as oral sex, touching another person under their clothes, and the like.
+A person can be strongly counseled and restricted from certain authority and other privileges, or outright disfellowshipped (excommunicated) from the congregation, if they engage in this type of behavior.
 This includes teenagers, no matter how challenging it may be for them.

-To supposedly “help” teenagers maintain their chastity as dictated by the religion, the website of Jehovah’s Witnesses, jw.org, recently released a worksheet aimed toward teens called “Strengthen Your Convictions: Virginity.”
+To supposedly “help” teenagers maintain their chastity, the website of Jehovah’s Witnesses, jw.org, recently released a worksheet aimed toward teens called, “Strengthen Your Convictions: Virginity.”
 Let me repeat that; it’s a worksheet.
 An actual worksheet where teenagers can write out their answers to incredibly dumbed-down scenarios and questions like, “Most young people who engage in premarital sex regret it afterward.
 Why do you think that is the case?” and, “Do you act on each impulse the instant that it wells up inside you?”

 Note the other question above; it says that most young people who engage in premarital sex regret it afterward, but then offers no studies to back up this point, no statements from experts to lend it any credibility.
 It just asserts this fact, which is a way of telling someone what to think.
 The idea is planted in a teen’s head that “most” premarital sex is regretful, and that’s that.